folio-org/folio-sample-modules/README.md

 Next, edit the `ModuleDescriptor.json`.
 Find all occurrences of "hello" and change them to "mymodule".

 Edit also the Dockerfile.
-Change the `VERTICLE_FILE ENV` line to refer to `mymodule-fat.jar` and edit the comments in the beginning.
+If you are using `hello-vertx`, change the `ENV VERTICLE_FILE` line to refer to `mymodule-fat.jar` and edit the comments in the beginning.
+If you are using `hello-spring`, modify the `APP_FILE ENV`.

 Now you can walk through the examples in README.md, substituting "mymodule" for "hello" where proper.
 You should be able to create the docker image, see that